INSIDE: The Ultimate Guide to Best Japanese Chocolate in Japan 2021.

 Japanese mothers use this chocolate in their home made chocolate cakes and desserts.

 BUY NOW ON AMAZON: Lotte Ghana Milk Chocolate Bar

-My favourite chocolate bars in Japan are made by Lotte.
+My favourite chocolate bars in Japan are made by the LOTTE Japanese chocolate maker.

 Crunky chocolate has a biscuity texture due to the puffed wheat but it’s quite a different taste sensation to Nestle Crunch.